 What are the most important rules we need to follow?

-Always be honest with yourself, your stakeholders, and the rebranding experts about why you are really doing it.
+Always be honest with yourself, your stakeholders, and the rebranding experts about why you are really doing it during the services.
 Be ready to commit to your goals.
 Brand strategy is an ocean of choices and directions, and it’s tempting to see yourself in many different ways.
 In fact, that is one of the most delicate moments in rebranding – choosing your brand strategy direction, trusting in it, and committing to it.

 What is the brand promise?

 Coming back to the notion that brands exist to make people’s lives better – brand promise will be the verbalization of how your brand can precisely can make lives better.
 It is an experience you created for your customers or value that is brought to them.
 It is a certainty, something that you know for sure will happen for them during the interaction they have with your brand.

 The brand promise has to be felt under the skin by your clients and employees – even if they don’t know what your magic formula for brand positioning is.
 The reaction you are aiming for is, “YES, that is totally how I could feel it, every time I saw what they do.”
 A brand promise should be locked into your brand visually as well – those two have to relate and have dialogue throughout the whole process.

 Who are the stakeholders and how do they participate in the process?

 There has to be a clear project owner, an appointed person who makes the final sign-off.
 Then there are also the employees who participate in the discovery/immersion phase.
 They will become new brand ambassadors.
 On the agency side, there will be the Project Manager, the Creative Director, the strategist, the brand consultant, and the strategy and workshop facilitators.
 There will also be a design lead, and designers.
 The number of these depends on the complexity of your brief or your time obligations.